kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 ### Filter based groups

-These are groups who's members are dynamicly allocated based on a filter query.
+These are groups who's members are dynamically allocated based on a filter query.
 This allows a similar level of dynamic group management as we have currently with access profiles, but with the additional ability for them to be used outside of the access control context.
-This is the "bridge" allowing us to move from filter based access controls to "group" targetted.
+This is the "bridge" allowing us to move from filter based access controls to "group" targeted.

 A risk of filter based groups is "infinite churn" because of recursion.
 This can occur if you had a rule such a "and not memberof = self" on a dynamic group.
 Because of this, filters on dynamic groups